-Name :
+Pre-Institute QuestionsStudents

-Date:
+Name : Date:

-University:
+University: First language:

-First language:
+1. What is it that attracted you to participate in the Abell Institute this year?

-- 1. What is it that attracted you to participate in the Abell Institute this year? - 2.
-What do you anticipate will be the most useful components to you of the Institute and why?
+2. What do you anticipate will be the most useful components to you of the Institute and why?

-3. What supports and challenges did you have to arrange to participate? (family, funding, schedule and???)
+3. fun What supports and challenges did you have to arrange to participate? (family, ding, schedule and???)

 4. Any other comments before you begin